qiime2/dev-docs/source/storing-data/archive-versions.rst

 .. contents::
    :local:

-As QIIME 2 has developed, the structure of QIIME 2 :term:`archives<Archive>` has evolved.
+The structure of QIIME 2 :term:`archives<Archive>` has evolved as QIIME 2 has been developed.
-This page describes each historical version of the QIIME 2 Archive format, and may be useful to developers whose code depends on guarantees made by that format (`source code <https://github.com/qiime2/qiime2/blob/master/qiime2/core/archive/>`_).
+This page describes each historical version of the QIIME 2 Archive format, and may be useful to interface developers whose code depends on guarantees made by that format (`source code <https://github.com/qiime2/qiime2/blob/master/qiime2/core/archive/>`_).

 For general information about the structure of current QIIME 2 Archives, see :doc:`archive`.